Published on 12 August 2026

 - Volume discounts: Commit to higher factoring volumes for reduced rates.

-- Selective factoring: Choose which invoices to factor rather than committing your entire sales ledger.
+- Selective factoring: Choose which invoices to factor rather than committing your entire sales ledger, as utilising invoice finance selectively can help limit higher fees.

-- Competitive quotes: Leverage proposals based on multiple factors.
+- Competitive quotes: Leverage proposals from multiple invoice factoring companies.

 - Performance clauses: Negotiate rate reductions after establishing a positive track record.